pinarrkok/lex-project/README.md

   # Explanations

-    -Pin takes a file with extension “.pin”
+    - pin takes a file with extension “.pin”
-    -It has if, else if, else, while, for, try, catch, switch, case, etc.
+    - It has if, else if, else, while, for, try, catch, switch, case, etc.
-    -You can run your program by running the makefile and giving it to "pin" as input: make ./pin
+    - You can run your program by running the makefile and giving it to "pin" as input: make ./pin
         ./pin